Skip to content

 Understand the difference between CeFi and DeFi

 CeFi platforms (YouHodler, Nexo) are simpler but add counterparty risk.
 DeFi protocols (Aave, Compound) are transparent and non-custodial but require more technical knowledge and carry smart contract risk.
-Match the model to your risk tolerance and technical ability.
+Read our complete DeFi guide to understand how decentralised lending works.

 Compare real rates after fees and lock-ups